dieither/dieither/README.md

 - 💞️ I’m looking to collaborate on data-driven projects, dashboards, and exploratory analysis
 - 📫 How to reach me dmytro.ivaniuk.analyst@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I believe every person you meet knows something you don't — and I love learning from them.
+- ⚡ Fun fact: I believe every person you meet knows something you don't — and I love learning from them

 <!---
 dieither/dieither is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.